Horospherical stacks and stacky coloured fans: Good moduli spaces

 \section{Good moduli spaces}

+The notion of a good moduli space was first introduced by Alper \cite{alper2013good}.
+Given a stack $\calX$, its good moduli space (when it exists) is a scheme (or more generally, an algebraic space) $X$ which is meant to be a ``scheme approximation" of $\calX$; there is a morphism $\calX\to X$ which transports much the algebro-geometric data of $\calX$ to $X$, such as the structure sheaf, but it omits the ``stacky structure".
+Affine locally, the good moduli space of $[\Spec(A)/K]$ is the GIT quotient $\Spec(A^K)$.

-In this section, we give a combinatorial description of when a morphism of horospherical stacks is a good moduli space morphism in the sense of \cite{alper2013good} (this is Theorem \ref{thm:GMS map criteria}).
-This generalizes the criteria for toric good moduli space morphisms from \cite{satriano2015toric1}.
-With this description, we are able to combinatorially describe the good moduli space of a horospherical stack, when it exists (in Corollary \ref{cor:good moduli space of a horospherical stack}).
+In this section, we give a combinatorial description of when a morphism of horospherical stacks is a good moduli space morphism, extending the criteria for toric good moduli space morphisms from \cite[Section 6]{satriano2015toric1}.
+With this description, we are able to combinatorially describe the good moduli space of a horospherical stack, when it exists (in \cref{cor:good moduli space of a horospherical stack}).